 Teach coping skills to handle anger in healthy ways

 Teach your teenager adaptive coping skills.
-Learning stress coping strategies, such as meditation, deep breathing and reappraising a situation, is a great to handle and prevent angry feelings13.
+Learning stress coping strategies, such as meditation, deep breathing and reappraising the particular situation, is a great way to handle and prevent angry feelings13.

 Do not encourage maladaptive coping strategies such as avoiding the topic because that is associated with negative outcomes in teens.
 Using avoidant strategies to deal with anger are related to the use of alcohol or substances such as marijuana3.

 If your teen’s intense emotions and anger are causing serious problems, seek professional help, such as family therapy from a clinical psychologist, immediately.

 If you are looking for additional tips and an actual step-by-step plan, this online course How To Motivate Kids is a great place to start.

 It gives you the steps you need to identify motivation issues in your child and the strategy you can apply to help your child build self-motivation and become passionate in learning.